-Tenaciously Teal is an organization that helps cancer patients by providing gift cards for both gas and groceries.
+Tenaciously Teal is an organization that provides gas and groceries gift cards for cancer patients.
 Additionally, NeedyMeds is a great resource to consult for help with medical transportation and necessary travel expenses.

 Hope Chest for Breast Cancer Patients provides financial assistance to breast cancer patients through gift cards for groceries, gas, and other necessities.

 Financial Assistance & Free Money For Cancer Patients Type #6: Fundraising

 One of the quickest, easiest ways to supplement financial assistance for cancer patients is fundraising.
 With a little upfront investment of your time and a good social network, fundraising can be an effective tool for harnessing financial funds.